sveltejs/v2.svelte.dev/src/guide/00-introduction.md

 ### Getting started

-Normally, this is the part where the instructions would tell you to add a `<script>` tag to your page or install something from npm.
+Normally, this is the part where the instructions might tell you to add the framework to your page as a `<script>` tag.
 But because Svelte runs at build time, it works a little bit differently.

-The best way to use Svelte is to integrate it into your build system.
-You can use Svelte with [Rollup](http://rollupjs.org) via [rollup-plugin-svelte](https://github.com/rollup/rollup-plugin-svelte), with more build tool integrations following soon.
+The best way to use Svelte is to integrate it into your build system – there are plugins for Rollup, Browserify, Gulp and others, with more on the way.
+See [here](https://github.com/sveltejs/svelte/#svelte) for an up-to-date list.

 Right now, for the purposes of demonstration, we'll use [svelte-cli](https://github.com/sveltejs/svelte-cli), the command line interface.